 Do they think they might need a source of money that works when banks don’t?
 Do they care about the potential social and economic impact of cryptographically-secure, time-stamped distributed ledgers that allow people to exchange things digitally, securely, and instantly?

-A while back, I wrote Why You Must Buy Bitcoin Even If You Don’t Believe In It as a response to these questions.
+A while back, I wrote Why You Must Buy Bitcoin Even If You Don’t Believe In It as a response to everybody who asks whether to buy bitcoin.

 One person called that article “the worst article I have ever read about crypto currency and bitcoin.”